Understanding the pros and cons of Angular Development

 dependency injected into one another and developers can think of them as namespaces that hold the controller side logic in it for a part of the application.

 Generally, every component of a class associates with one HTML template and serves to bind functionality for it.

 You may also like Top 30 Interview Questions and Answers on Angular 5

 c.
-Templates, directives and data binding
+Templates, directives, and data binding

 Templates are parts of the angular ecosystem that bind the Html in your front-end application with angular keywords or angular markups.

 Remember templates live inside angular components.
-Think of one as a hero and the other its sidekick.
+Think of one as a hero and the other as its sidekick.